vekonyat/ATC_MiThermometer/README.md

 |     2.5 | Remove TRG/FLG errors, minor optimization
 |     2.6 | Expanding the ranges of threshold parameters (TRG)
 |     2.7 | Reducing power consumption of MHO-C401 (EDP update), adding version for CGG1
-|     2.8 | Added saving bindkey to EEP if mi-keys are erased, reduced TX power to 0 dB for defaults.
+|     2.8 | Added saving bindkey to EEP if mi-keys are erased, reduced TX power to 0 dB for defaults
-|     2.9 | Added additional flags to advertising packages
+|     2.9 | Added additional id flags to advertising packages
+|     3.0 | Added toggle support for advertising package structures for third-party software written by unqualified authors

 ## Applications